mabartlett/TCSS422Notes/_topics/02_processes.md

 The state of a process could be running, ready, or waiting.

 - A running process is one that is, well, running.
-The number of simultaneously running processes is equal to the number of cores on the machine.
+The maximum number of simultaneously running processes is equal to the number of cores on the machine.
 - A ready process is one that is ready and willing for the OS to assign to the CPU.
 A process spends most of the time in this state.
 - A waiting (or blocked) process is one waiting for some event like a keyboard press or a network signal.

-Clearly, the state of a process is fluid.
 Regardless of the corresponding process's state, the OS maintains the PCB.
 A process cannot go from waiting to running.
 It must go from waiting to ready to running.

 ### PCB and Hardware

 A process's hardware state (e.g., current register value) is stored in its PCB.
 When the process starts back up, it reloads that state back into the hardware.
 Switching from one CPU hardware state to another is a **context switch**.
 With this switch, there is necessary idle time.
 OS designers must come up with designs that minimize this idle time.
-Doing so is left as an exercise for the reader.

 ## Programmer's View of Processes

 ### Fork

 Parent processes create child processes.
-In Unix, `init` creates the first process and has a PID of 0 or 1.
+In Unix, `init` creates the first process, which has a PID of 0 or 1.
 Processes are made by using the C function **`fork()`** in Linux, which is defined in `unistd.h`.
 The process returned has its own PCB and address space.
 The `fork()` function "[i]nitializes the address space with a copy of the entire contents of the address space of the parent."
 This is very important!
 Also important to note is that *this function returns twice*, hence the name "fork."
 "It returns the child's PID to the parent and '0' to the child."
 Quite often, the terminal is the parent process.
 The order of execution of processes is typically non-deterministic (and we assume it is unless stated otherwise).
 The `fork()` function returns a type `pid_t`, which is defined in `sys/types.h`.

 One C function defined by the Linux API is `getpid()`, which returns the PID of the calling process.
 It is defined in `unistd.h`.